 Calculate the Participation Fee to be equally paid by each Participant.

-Transmit a Payment Notice to each Participant requesting the wire transmittal of the Participation Fee directly to Seller’s account.
+Transmit a Payment Notice to each Participant requesting the wire transmittal of the Participation Fee directly to SynPat’s account.

 In the event of a Shortfall, SynPat may extend the Due Diligence Period by twenty (20) calendar days to raise additional funds (“Investor Contribution”) from one or more investors (“Investor(s)”) within or outside the Syndicate.
-The Investor will be required to transfer the Investor Contribution to the Seller at the same time the Participants transfer their Participation Fee(s) to the Seller.
+The Investor will be required to transfer the Investor Contribution to SynPat at the same time the Participants transfer their Participation Fee(s) to SynPat.

 Closing.

-In parallel with sending the Payment Notice to each of the Participants pursuant to Section 4 above, SynPat shall transmit to Seller a Notice of Successful Due Diligence confirming that SynPat has received one or more executed Request(s) to Participate with associated undertaking(s) to wire the Participation Fees, alone or together with an Investor Contribution, which, in the aggregate, is sufficient to fund the Seller’s Upfront Price, into Seller’s bank account within seven (7) calendar days.
+In parallel with sending the Payment Notice to each of the Participants pursuant to Section 4 above, SynPat shall transmit to Seller a Notice of Successful Due Diligence confirming that SynPat has received one or more executed Request(s) to Participate, alone or together with an Investor Contribution, which, in the aggregate, is sufficient to fund the Seller’s Upfront Price, into Seller’s bank account within seven (7) calendar days.

-According to the PPA, SynPat’s transmittal of a Notice of Successful Due Diligence to the Seller invokes the rights required for SynPat to grant licenses to the Participants, and the licenses that were granted by SynPat in the Patent Licenses Agreement become valid and effective to Participants.
+According to the PPA, SynPat’s transmittal of the SUP to the Seller invokes the rights required for SynPat to grant licenses to the Participants, and the licenses that were granted by SynPat in the Patent License Agreement become valid and effective to Participants.

-Upon transfer of the Participation Fees in an amount equal to the Seller’s Upfront Price, by the Participants to the Seller, according to the PPA, the title in the Patents will be assigned to SynPat.
+Upon transfer of an amount equal to the Seller’s Upfront Price to the Seller, according to the PPA, the title in the Patents will be assigned to SynPat.

 In the event that SynPat does not transmit to the Seller a Notice of Successful Due Diligence and to the Participants a Payment Notice prior to the expiration of the Due Diligence Period, SynPat’s offers to participate in the syndicate shall automatically terminate.